dovu93/class3_repo/README.md

  * Hopefully get a change in career fields and go into something more analytical.
  * I like working with numbers and wanted to learn more about the programming side of things.
  * editing through VS right now.
    * testing for bullet under bullet
-   * THIS IS SO COOOLLLLL
+   * I like sushi